Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 Cellular-based equipment immobilizers prevent stolen machinery from being easily operated or transported, but provide no location information to support recovery.
 An immobilizer stops a thief from driving the equipment away under its own power, but the machinery can still be loaded onto a trailer and moved.
 Without GPS tracking to show where the equipment was taken, recovery becomes significantly more difficult even when the immobilizer successfully prevents operation.
 The most effective approach combines both technologies—tracking for location intelligence and immobilization to slow theft attempts.

 Visual identification systems like unique paint schemes, decals, and identification numbers help law enforcement identify recovered equipment but provide no capability for locating stolen assets in the first place.
 These passive identifiers also can be altered, removed, or concealed by thieves, limiting their effectiveness.
-GPS tracking provides objective, real-time location evidence that leads directly to stolen equipment rather than depending on random discovery by law enforcement officers who happen to notice identifying features.
+GPS tracking provides objective, last recorded location evidence that leads directly to stolen equipment rather than depending on random discovery by law enforcement officers who happen to notice identifying features.

 Operations seeking comprehensive visibility into multiple equipment types can explore broader heavy equipment tracking approaches that protect diverse assets including machinery, tools, and portable equipment across construction and industrial applications.